 In addition to getting lots of fun, invigorating exercise, leading a gut-healthy lifestyle also involves eating a wide variety of whole plant foods (preferably organic), and avoiding processed foods, refined sugar, artificial additives, and GMOs—all of which are harmful to beneficial microbes.
 Spending time outdoors, getting enough sleep, making loving connections, reducing stress, practicing mindfulness, steering clear of antimicrobial cleansers, and avoiding antibiotic medicines (unless you absolutely need them) also all play a strong part in maintaining microbial balance.

 Because modern life is tough on your microbial good guys, you may also want to supplement with high quality, time-released probiotics for men and women like PRO-Compete, which is tailored to the needs of those with active lifestyles, and contains organisms specially selected to support athletic performance.
 Additionally, since even with the best diet it can be challenging to consume enough prebiotic fiber to properly nourish your microbial community, you may want to sprinkle some organic prebiotic powder into your favorite healthy foods and beverages.

 How Loving Your Gut Brings Out Your Athletic Side

-Giving your gut bugs lots of love by enriching and supporting your microbial team enables you to be the best athlete you can possibly be in all these exciting ways:
+Giving your gut bugs lots of love by enriching and supporting your microbial team enables you to be the best athlete you can possibly be in all these exciting areas: